 - The Seven Principles of Making a Marriage Work by John Gottman, Ph.D., is very comprehensive.
 I highly recommend going through this as a couple or with a group. https://www.gottman.com/

 - The 80/80 Marriage by Nate and Kaley Klemp—This book offers a new, refreshing way to embrace your relationship.
 It is the “lightest” read of the three. https://www.8080marriage.com/

 4. Three Podcasts to consider:

 These recommendations come from my personal experience from my 30-year marriage to my best friend and are intended for educational purposes only.
-Please do not hesitate to reach out at firstname.lastname@example.org if you have any questions on how my husband and I approached a particular challenge.
+Please do not hesitate to reach out at email@example.com if you have any questions about how my husband and I approached a particular challenge.

 Lisa hopes to share life’s stories through the ever-changing platform she founded, called The Evolving Nest.
 She writes and shares insights about her own triumphs and struggles during her 30-year marriage to her husband and best friend.
 Together they have 3 growing children, two of which live 1,500 miles away most of the year, and an adult son with autism who has the run of the upstairs to himself.
 Lisa also contributes to Her View From Home, various podcasts, and of course, her own website, The Evolving Nest.

 Please consider following The Evolving Nest on Facebook, Instagram, Linkedin or receive the latest post via email, or writing for The Evolving Nest.
 Lisa is motivated by the quote, “What will the world miss if you don’t tell your story?”-Donald Miller